cdbuzzell/MessageCenterTracking/README.md

     | Green	| Stay Informed |

 5. Note: You can use different label colors than these, just remember which one is which to update below in step 4

+    - TODO: `Tags` in the message look helpful, maybe we should map these to labels as well to be able to quickly identify User impact, for example

 After you [import the flow into Power Automate](https://flow.microsoft.com/en-us/blog/import-export-bap-packages/), you’ll need to make some changes: